HIM Business School

 HIM Business School (formerly Hotel Institute Montreux) is a private business school located in Montreux, in the French-speaking region of Switzerland.
-Established in 1984, the school is part of Swiss Education Group.
-The school offers a 3-years Bachelor of Business Administration (BBA) degree, with various specializations allowing students to tailor their degree to a specific focus in global industries.
-The campus spans three central Montreux builgings—Hotel Europe, Leman Residence, Hotel Miramonte, and The Freddie Mercury.
+Established in 1985, the school is part of Swiss Education Group.
+The school offers a 3-years Bachelor of Business Administration (BBA) degree, with various majors allowing students to tailor their degree to a specific focus in global industries.
+The campus spans 4 central Montreux buildings—Hotel Europe, Leman Residence, Hotel Miramonte, and the Freddie Mercury hotel.

 History

-Originally founded in 1984 as École Hôtelière de Montreux, the institution began as a traditional hospitality management school.
-In 2002, it was acquired by the Swiss Education Group (SEG), a prominent network of hospitality and business schools in Switzerland.
+Originally founded in 1985 as École Hôtelière de Montreux, the institution began as a traditional hospitality management school.
+In 2002, it was acquired by the Swiss Education Group (SEG), a prominent network of hospitality, culinary and business schools in Switzerland.
 In 2018, SEG became part of Summer Capital, a Hong Kong-based investment management firm, marking a new chapter in the school's international development and growth.

 In recent years, the school transitioned from a hospitality-focused curriculum to a broader business education model, reflecting a shift in academic orientation and global market demands.
 As part of this evolution, it was rebranded as HIM Business School.